 UAB also has the primary responsibility for meeting the state’s health professional needs.
 It offers a comprehensive range of programs which encompass both basic preparation and sophisticated graduate and specialty training in medicine, dentistry, optometry, nursing, the health professions, and public health.

 As one of the nation’s leading research institutions, UAB emphasizes both basic and applied research.
 Although the majority of the university’s research effort is in the biomedical sciences and related areas, all instructional programs are expected to participate in research activities.
 UAB’s urban setting necessitates the development of research programs that are responsive to the city’s economic, social, and cultural needs.
 Much of the research conducted at UAB is interdisciplinary in nature and is organized through centers that bring together experts in a number of related fields to concentrate on a particular problem or issue.
-UAB attracts more than $400 million annually in research funding and currently ranks 10th among public universities in funding from the National Institutes of Health.
+UAB’s total research expenditures exceeded $516 million in 2015, and the university currently ranks 10th among public universities in funding from the National Institutes of Health.

 As the senior public doctoral-level institution in the state’s major urban area, UAB is also committed to providing comprehensive programs in continuing education consistent with the quality and diversity of its other offerings.
 The university’s faculty, staff, and students also serve as resources to the area through activities related to professional, economic, and cultural growth and development.

 UAB’s urban location offers students unique cultural opportunities.
-Located within walking distance of the campus is the Five Points South district, where ethnic-style restaurants, shops, art galleries, and music clubs are located.
+Located within walking distance of the campus is the Five Points South district, where several nationally recognized restaurants are located, along with shops, art galleries, and music clubs.
 Not far from campus are the Birmingham Museum of Art, the Civil Rights Institute, the historic Alabama Theater, and the Birmingham-Jefferson Convention Complex.
 Other nearby sites include Sloss Furnace, a post-Civil War iron foundry which has been converted into a museum and informal music hall, and Oak Mountain Amphitheater, an outdoor facility that features music-industry headliners during the spring and summer concert season.

 UAB also has a flourishing arts program.
 Dozens of major music events are produced each season at UAB, in addition to numerous theater productions and student and professional art exhibitions.
 The Alys Robinson Stephens Performing Arts Center is Birmingham’s home for the performing arts and the anchor of UAB's burgeoning Cultural Arts Corridor.
 The Center features a 1,400-seat concert hall, a 350-seat theater, and a 150-seat recital hall, and regularly schedules nationally and internationally known artists and orchestras and features faculty and student productions and concerts.
 The Abroms-Engel Institute for the Visual Arts houses the Department of Art and Art History and hosts world-class exhibits and cultural events.